FarSkip-Collective: Unhobbling Blocking Communication in Mixture of Experts Models: Conclusion

 \section{Conclusion}

 In this work we present a modified connectivity architecture for MoEs that removes model dependencies between network blocks and therefore has the potential to unhobble blocking communication in their training and execution.
-We demonstrate the modified architecture has the capabilities to perform well at scale and by using knowledge distillation we are able to convert a series of state-of-the-art MoE models with increasing scale of up to 109B model parameters efficiently while retaining 99\% of the model accuracy.
-After demonstrating the modified architecture is viable as a replacement of the regular MoE, we move to realize the benefits of FarSkip-Collective by developing optimized training and inference implementations that enable 88.9\% overlapping of all-to-all communication during MoE training and on the inference side enable up to 18.5\% speed-up in time-to-first-token.
-Moving forward, by making model execution amenable to overlapping we hope one can revisit existing MoE architectural configurations and parallelism settings and enable the exploration of larger parallelism and architecture search spaces.
+We demonstrate the modified architecture has the capabilities to perform well at scale and by developing FCSD we are able to convert a series of state-of-the-art MoE models with increasing scale of up to 109B model parameters efficiently with minor performance degradation.
+After demonstrating the modified architecture is viable as a replacement of the regular MoE, we move to realize the benefits of FarSkip-Collective by developing optimized training and inference implementations that enable 88.9\% overlapping of all-to-all communication during MoE training and on the inference side enable up to 1.34x speedup in time-to-first-token of large MoEs.
+Moving forward, by making model execution amenable to overlapping we hope one can rethink existing model architectural configurations and parallelism techniques and explore a larger architecture search space.